 The course is open for PhD candidates in the humanities and aimed in particular at those working on historical topics.

 The course starts in October 2023 and ends in April 2024.
-It consists of five seminars (Zoom) and two workshops (on site).
+It consists of five seminars (Zoom) and two workshops.
+It will be possible to take part in the workshops at a distance.
 As a part of the examination, students will do a small study of public outreach and will present it both orally and in written form at the final seminar.

 A short version of the course (3 HP) will also be offered (the seminars and the workshops, minus the paper on a case of public outreach, and a slightly shorter reading list).